epparshall/SpyPi/README.md

    ```
    @reboot /path/to/start_spypi.sh &
    ```
    Adding `&` at the end will run the script in the background.
+This is crucial because `SpyPi.py` is a long-running process and running it in the background allows the Raspberry Pi to continue its boot sequence without waiting for the Python script to terminate.

 4. **Save and Exit**:
    Save the file and exit the editor.
 Your script is now scheduled to run on boot.